isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-best-roach-spray.markdown

 Ortho home defense pray is ready to use for both indoors and outdoors cockroach killing.
 It can also inhibit bug infestations.
 Ortho spray is able to eliminate more than 130 insect species, among them include spiders, ants, fleas, millipedes, earwigs, house centipedes, and Home invading bugs.
 This product is easier to use and apply.
 You simply press the spray button and aim to the intrusion of cockroaches  the instant poisonous spray will kill available roaches and repel any future infestation.
-Ortho home defense is very affordable.Â For indoor use, spray in the bathroom - floor & walls, crevices, kitchen cabinets, decks, windows, doors, and basement.
+Ortho home defense is very affordable.
+For indoor use, spray in the bathroom - floor & walls, crevices, kitchen cabinets, decks, windows, doors, and basement.
 Ortho is re-usable and long-lasting.
 You will not need to bend, pump, or cause hand fatigue during application.
 Pros:
 - Long-lasting  12 months use.